lewdavidson/Angular-Zoo/README.md

  - [ x ] Separate components for adding, editing, and displaying
  - [ x ] Successfully create, edit, and display instances of a model
  - [ x ] Typescript used
- - [ ] Filter instances with a pipe.
+ - [ x ] Filter instances with a pipe.

 ## Setup Instructions
 * Open Terminal